 Here are some types of support to ask about:

-- Onboarding & Data Migration – When you invest in a new CRM, you’ll need to migrate your donor data to the system.
-Does the CRM provide a service to help you get your data organized in their platform?
+- Onboarding and data migration.
+When you invest in a new CRM, you’ll need to migrate your donor data to the system.
+Does the CRM provide a service to help organize your data in their platform?

-- Customer Support – Does the CRM offer free email and phone support?
-Do they have a Help Center where you can find articles on the platform?
+- Customer support.
+Does the CRM offer free email and phone support?
+Do they have a help center where you can find articles about the platform?

-- Nonprofit & Fundraising Consulting – Does the CRM provide any fundraising consulting services?
+- Nonprofit and fundraising consulting.
+Does the CRM provide any fundraising consulting services?

-At the end of the day, prioritizing your donor data is about prioritizing your donors.
-A CRM isn’t just a fancy spreadsheet; it’s a way to improve your relationships with your donors and ultimately maximize your impact in the world.
+At the end of the day, prioritizing your donors requires prioritizing your donor data.
+With a nonprofit CRM, you can improve your donor relationships and ultimately maximize your positive impact on the world.